Botanical Name: Hypericum perforatum.

 It prefers the dry, gravelly soil along roadsides.
 It is easy to grow from seed or root division in spring or autumn in well-drained soils.

-Plant Description: St. John’s wort can grow up to a height of 1 to 3 feet form a branched, woody root system, the stems are round and erect, branching at the leaf axis.
+Plant Description: St. John’s wort can grow up to a height of 1 to 3 feet from a branched, woody root system, the stems are round and erect, branching at the leaf axis.
 The stems are a dark red at the base and covered with dark red dots at the branches.

 The smooth, light green, oblong leaves are covered with small transparent oil glands that look like holes.